pmprosociety/authcompanion/README.md

 - [x] **Account Recovery:** Restore a user's access to their account using the **Forgot Password** flow.
 This flow includes a special link for recovering an account quickly.
+- [x] **Hooks** Receive notifications via a webhook after a user has: logged in, registered, or updated their account.
 - [x] **Token Lifecycle & Logout:** Keep the user's token refreshed while they are using your application.
 Then, when a user is done in your app, securely log them out.